skilesare/immortality/a_definition_of_immortality.md

 # A definition of 'immortality'

-When I speak of immortality I am speaking of a state of nature in which an intellegence has a reasonable expectation that it will continue to exist and operate, without defect or deteriorization, beyond a point in the future where technology can be expected to exist that can aliviate and heal any micro-defects.
+When I speak of immortality I am speaking of a state of nature in which an intellegence has a reasonable expectation that it will continue to exist and operate, without defect or deterioration, beyond a point in the future where technology can be expected to exist that can aliviate and heal any micro-defects.

 ##On Why death is bad

 Death is the end of a mind.
 Under our current knowlege, a mind is one of the most precious resources that we have.
-There are a number of meta-physical postulations and religious opinions that expect a mind to continue after death, but there is zero physical evidence that this is so.
+There are a number of meta-physical postulations and religious opinions that expect a mind to continue after death, but there is no physical evidence that this is so.

 Of course many of us have faith that the mind endures beyond death, but we also are not in a hurry to test that hypothosis.
 If a divine being is at odds with us preserving our minds, it is more than welcome to intervene.